shuremali02/MARKETPLACE-HACKATHON-03-Q2-FINALE/README.md

 - Hosted on **Vercel** for fast and reliable performance.

 ## 🚀 Live Demo
-Explore the live version of the project: [Naimal's Hackathon Project](https://naimal-ui-ux-hackathon-q2.vercel.app/)
+Explore the live version of the project: [ Hackathon Project](https://naimal-ui-ux-hackathon-q2.vercel.app/)

 ## 🛠️ Technologies Used
 - **Frontend**: Next.js, Tailwind CSS